Habitat-For-Humanity-THS/Habitat-For-Humanity-THS.github.io/README.md

 # Habitat Pilot

-A repository for Habitat For Humanity Travis Chapter
+A repository for Habitat For Humanity Travis Chapter 2022 - 2023

+### Note

+**No longer in use by the H4H club at William B. Travis High School**

 ## Details